OpenLiberty/sample-acmegifts/front-end-ui/README.md

 ![alt text](collateral/groupOccasionCreate.bmp)

 Now let's assume, that someone within your group created an occasion for which you are the recipient.
-This occasion will show in your occasions view, but no contribution amount will show.
+This occasion will show in your occasions page, but no contribution amount will show.
 You can only see your own contribution amounts and not the amount that others contribute to you.
 In this example, Linda, a member of the Co-workers group, created an occasion for John's birthday.
-This is how the group view looks now that we have added members and occasions:
+This is how the group page looks now that we have added members and occasions:

 ![alt text](collateral/group.bmp)

 We are done!
-Now the system will automatically track of the occasion date and will automatically send a notification to the recipient on the day of the event.
+Now the system will automatically track of the occasion date and will automatically send a notification on the day of the event.
 Note that this application only does occasion notifications for now.

 ### Occasion execution